 Steroid shots can effectively treat seasonal allergies as they slowly release the medication over weeks, providing long-term relief.

-It is important to note that steroid shots differ from allergy shots.
-Allergy shots are a type of immunotherapy and do not contain steroids [3].
+According to the Mayo Clinic, allergy shots are a type of immunotherapy and do not contain steroids [4].

 “Cortisol is a necessary hormone with important functions in your body, which include increasing blood sugar, reducing inflammation, suppressing the immune system, and aiding in nutrient metabolism.”